Skip to Main Content

 Background research is often used to ensure that the student has a more complete understanding of the general topic.
 Additionally, developing a more comprehensive understanding of the topic provides the student with possibilities for narrowing the topic to something more specific.
 As an example, if a student picks the Civil War as a topic, background research may lead the student to selecting a particular aspect of the Civil War to discuss in a presentation, such as “the impact of the Civil War on farming in the south.”
 This topic might also be narrowed by further research, and this gives the student a chance to discuss the subject in the allotted time.

 Most background research is performed using resources that provide broad information on various topics, such as encyclopedias, dictionaries, handbooks, and other ready reference materials.
-Here are a few sources that can be used to begin performing background research:
+A couple of databases with reference materials that you can use to begin performing background research are:

 After a student has performed background research, the student should have a more comprehensive understanding of the subject.
 After developing a deeper understanding of the topic, it is important to determine what questions might be of interest.
 Choosing a question is the next step in the process of focusing the topic into a paper or presentation that can be covered in the amount of time allotted for a presentation or the number of pages required by the professor.